iobis/manual/name_matching.md

 # this would be your matched file from WoRMS, but for example we are generating a simple list with the species names and LSIDs
 lsids<- data.frame(scientificName=c("Ginglymostoma cirratum","Luidia maculata","Thunnus thynnus", "Rhincodon typus"),
  LSID = c("urn:lsid:marinespecies.org:taxname:105846", "urn:lsid:marinespecies.org:taxname:213112","urn:lsid:marinespecies.org:taxname:127029","urn:lsid:marinespecies.org:taxname:105847"))

-)
+#merge data frames together
 matched_data<-merge(data, lsids, by = "scientificName")
 matched_data
 ```

 #### Step 2: Match with other registers

+If you do not find a match with WoRMS, you should next check other registers.
 The [LifeWatch taxon match](http://www.lifewatch.be/data-services/) compares your taxon list to multiple taxonomic standards.
 Matching with multiple registers gives an indication of the correct spelling of a name, regardless of its environment.
 If a name would not appear in any of the registers, this could indicate a mistake in the scientific name and the name should go back to the provider for additional checking/verification.

 Contrary to the WoRMS taxon match, when several matching options are available, the LifeWatch taxon match only mentions “no exact match found, multiple possibilities” instead of listing the available options.
 If multiple options are available, these should be looked up and matched manually.